whalebrew/whalebrew/README.md

 First, [install Docker](https://docs.docker.com/engine/installation/).
 The easiest way to do this on macOS is by installing [Docker for Mac](https://docs.docker.com/docker-for-mac/).

-Next, on macOS and Linux:
+Next, you can install whalebrew via Homebrew on macOS and Linux:

+    brew install whalebrew

+If you're not using Homebrew, you can download a binary and use that:

     curl -L "https://github.com/whalebrew/whalebrew/releases/download/0.2.3/whalebrew-$(uname -s)-$(uname -m)" -o /usr/local/bin/whalebrew; chmod +x /usr/local/bin/whalebrew